 Article from the TRADA Timber Industry Yearbook 2015

-This publication explains what cold bridging is, how to calculate the ψ-Value and how to demonstrate compliance when using the standard details with mineral wool insulation.
+This publication explains what cold bridging is, how to calculate the ψ-Value and how to demonstrate compliance when using the standard details with rigid foam insulation.